-Led Zeppelin had not performed for nearby two years before the Knebworth shows due to the passing of Robert Plant’s young son.
+Led Zeppelin had not performed for nearly two years before the Knebworth shows due to the passing of Robert Plant’s young son.
 The band rehearsed vehemently for the shows and performed both nights at the festival.
 There were many reviews of the show that criticized Led Zeppelin’s performance.
 Listening to the tapes and watching the videos only proves that those critics had no idea what they were talking about.

 The importance of John Bonham to the sound and soul of Led Zeppelin becomes clearly apparent from the second his foot hits that legendary kick drum.
 So many critics and fans always focused on Page’s performances.
-It incredible that those critics were blind and deaf to hear what was happening between Bonham and John Paul Jones.
+It is incredible that those critics were blind and deaf to hear what was happening between John Bonham and John Paul Jones.
 John Bonham played a rock groove like a dancing freight train.
 The power behind the man’s kick drum catapulted the snare and hit hat to ignite that magical energy between Robert Plant and Jimmy Page.
-Bonham’s fills blasted through the arena with a force that no rock drummer has ever been able to imitate.
+John Bonham’s fills blasted through the arena with a force that no rock drummer has ever been able to imitate.
 The performance of “Sick Again,” so clearly defined the aura of Led Zeppelin that had only grown stronger over time.
 This was not a rusty performance, it was a soulful performance that should be cherished forever.

 A Bonham Blast on Led Zeppelin’s Sick Again at Kneborth 1979article published on Classic RockHistory.com© 2022